menatahari/tp/docs/DeveloperGuide.md

       Use case ends.

+#### Use case: UC4 - Search for startup investments by industries

+**MSS**

+1. User requests to search for startup investments by industries.
+2. CapitalConnect dashboard prompts the user to input the industries.
+3. User provides the industries.
+4. CapitalConnect verifies the input for validity.
+5. CapitalConnect searches for startup investments matching the specified industries in the user's startup portfolio.
+6. CapitalConnect displays the startup investments matching the search criteria.

+    Use case ends.
+    **Extensions**
+* 4a.
+Invalid input or missing parameters.
+    * 4a1.
+CapitalConnect shows an error message.

+      Use case resumes at step 2.

-#### Use case: UC4 - Delete a startup investment from the portfolio
+#### Use case: UC5 - Delete a startup investment from the portfolio

 **MSS**